A tutorial on the stability and bifurcation analysis of the electromechanical behaviour of soft materials: Stability of the homogeneous deformation of soft dielectrics: an alternative energy formulation

 \section{Stability of the homogeneous deformation of soft dielectrics: an alternative energy formulation}

-In this section, we revisit the electromechanical instability problem presented in the work \cite{zhao2007method} but using the energy formulation of nonlinear electroelasticity in terms of the deformation and the polarization \cite{liu2013energy, liu2014energy}.
-The procedure of the stability analysis can also be found in a recent paper by Alameh et al. \cite{alameh2018emergent} which discussed a related problem of magneto-electro-mechanical instability.
+In this section, we revisit electromechanical instability manifested in the homogeneous deformation of soft dielectrics as presented in the work \cite{zhao2007method}.
+Here, we will use the energy formulation of nonlinear electroelasticity in terms of the deformation and the polarization \cite{liu2013energy, liu2014energy}.
+The procedure of the stability analysis can also be found in a recent paper by Alameh et al. \cite{alameh2018emergent} about the magneto-electro-mechanical instability.